Do you remember your childhood?

 Those moments when something in nature captivated you?

-Perhaps it was the first time you saw a caterpillar munching away at a leaf or a rose plant covered in aphids, perhaps it was a line of ants carting treats back to the nest.
+Perhaps it was the first time you saw a caterpillar munching away at a leaf, or a rose plant covered in aphids.
+Perhaps it was a line of ants carting treats back to the nest.

-Children will be captivated by carnivorous plants.
+Children are often captivated by carnivorous plants.

 Exploring Carnivorous plants with kids

-When we saw a venus fry trap at a garden centre last month, I showed my eldest daughter how the trap was triggered.
+When we saw a venus fly trap at a garden centre last month, I showed my eldest daughter how the trap was triggered.
 Using a small stick, I put pressure on the inside of a trap and we watched it close.

 She was shocked and excited.
 She stood at the display for ages, closing all the traps.

 I’m not kidding.
 She closed every single one.